Open-Credentialing-Initiative/oci/README.md

 Using the DEA Signing Certificate in the context of DSCSA:

-The DEA has ruled in the ECom Certificate Policy V4.1 policy that the Controlled Substance Ordering System certificates can be used for purposes other than controlled substance transactions.
+_The DEA has ruled in the ECom Certificate Policy V4.1 policy that the Controlled Substance Ordering System certificates can be used for purposes other than controlled substance transactions.
 The policy allows a certificate to be used for any type of transaction which includes risk of fraud (such as an organization trying to present itself as a different organization, which is the problem the Spherity Credentialing Service is solving in the context of DSCSA.)
 The full document is available for download from the DEA website at http://www.deaecom.gov/ECOM_CP.pdf
+_

+### Identity Credential properties

+- Credential Type
+- Credential ID
+- Issuer DID
+- Issuer Name
+- Credential Issuance Date
+- Credential Expiration Date
+- Subject DID
+- Subject Type
+- Subject Parent Organization
+- Subject Name
+- Subject Address
+- Subject Street
+- Subject Locality
+- Subject Region
+- Subject Postal Code
+- Due Diligence Source
+- Due Diligence Signature
+- Revocation
+- Issuer Signature

 ### Identity verification with paper documents
 If no person in the company has a DEA Signing Certificate, then the identity proofing can take place via the paper documents and “wet” signature path.